Michael Korda: Career

 Korda moved to New York City in 1957 where he worked for playwright Sidney Kingsley as a research assistant and then later as a freelance reader in the CBS story department.
 In 1958 he joined the book publishing firm Simon & Schuster, beginning as an assistant editor, which included the task of reading slush pile manuscripts for Henry Simon.

-Many editors stick to one area of interest, but early on Korda demonstrated an ability and interest in editing both fiction and non-fiction.
+He was interested in both fiction and non-fiction.
 He states in his memoir that he edited books on everything from mathematics and philosophy, memoirs, fiction, translations from French, politics, anthropology and science history among others.
 One of the first books Korda bought was The Forest People by Colin Turnbull—a memoir of Turnbull's time living with the Mbuti Pygmies in the then Belgian Congo.

 After Robert Gottlieb left Simon & Schuster for Alfred A. Knopf, Korda became Editor-in-Chief of Simon & Schuster.
 Korda was a major figure in the book industry, publishing numerous works by high-profile writers and personalities such as William L. Shirer, Will and Ariel Durant, Harold Robbins, Irving Wallace, Richard Nixon, Richard Rhodes and Ronald Reagan.
 Korda was a major part of Simon & Schuster for more than forty years.
 In the autumn of 1994, he was diagnosed as having prostate cancer.
 In 1997 he wrote Man to Man, which recounted his medical experience.
 In 2000, he published Another Life: A Memoir of Other People, about the world of publishing.

 In addition to being an editor, Korda was also a writer.
 In the mid-sixties Korda began to write freelance articles for Glamour magazine and eventually wrote their film review column for almost ten years.
 Korda also wrote for Clay Felker's New York magazine including a piece that eventually became his first book, Male Chauvinism and How it Works at Home and in the Office.
 Korda's second book, Power!, reached the number one spot on The New York Times Bestseller list in 1975.
 Korda the writer is represented by agent Lynn Nesbit.

 Among Korda's other books are Charmed Lives, which is the story of his father and his two uncles, and the novel Queenie, which is a roman à clef about his aunt, actress Merle Oberon, which was later adapted into a television miniseries.
 Korda said he felt that Charmed Lives was the book he was born to write, "as if I had been observing and storing up memories with just that purpose in mind for years."

 Beginning in the 2000s, Korda wrote a number of history and biography books on the Hungarian Revolution, Dwight Eisenhower, T. E. Lawrence and Robert E. Lee.
 On writing histories Korda said, "I've always wanted to write history, and it was only the accident of going to work for a book publisher in 1958 (and the need to earn a regular paycheck) that slowed me down".

 Michael Korda is Editor-in-Chief Emeritus of Simon & Schuster.